At Southfields Primary School we have a very vibrant music department.

 Music contributes to the teaching of mathematics in that children who study the structure of music are observing patterns and processes.
 Talent in music is often linked with talent in mathematics, as the rhythm and structure of music is mathematically based.
 During music lessons, teachers use fractions and different aspects of mathematics in order to evidence the relation between note values and rhythm.

 Computing is used in music where appropriate.
 Children use computer programs to compose music.
 They also use Computing in music to enhance their research skills through use of the Internet.
-They also record their own compositions using recording software, understanding how music can be created electronically as well as organically.
+Pupils record their own compositions using recording software, understanding how music can be created electronically as well as organically.
 By doing so, pupils develop a better perception of music development through time.

 Personal, social and health education (PSHE) and citizenship